 You can look to prevent these scenarios by:

-Can Recovery Work For Me?
-I Have No Family Or Friends Support
+I Have No Family Or Support Channels, Will Recovery Work For Me?

 Is Rehab Different From Alcoholics Anonymous, If So, How?

-Alcoholics Anonymous is a tremendous resource to have in anyone's recovery, but AA and rehab are not mutually exclusive.
+Alcoholics Anonymous is useful to have access to, but rehab and AA are not the same.

 After rehab has been completed, people quite regularly choose to attend AA meetings as well, as an ongoing part of their relapse prevention programme.